-The Framework uses a board-approved peer group to help guide, benchmark, and assess the Corporation's compensation program.
+The Framework uses a board-approved peer group to help guide, benchmark, and assess compensation at Oncolytics.
 Generally, the desire is to approach the 50th percentile for each of the components of compensation, balancing base salary along with short- and long-term incentives.
-In arriving at a peer group, the Corporation engages the assistance of a compensation consultant (currently Radford, an Aon Company "Radford") who assists the Compensation Committee with a peer list of companies selected on the basis of being of similar size (in terms of the number of employees), value (in terms of market cap), and operating in a similar environment.
-The list of comparator companies is reviewed and approved by the Compensation Committee and discussed with the Corporation's Board of Directors (the "Peer Group").
+In arriving at a peer group, the Corporation engages from time to time the assistance of a compensation consultant (currently Aon Consulting Inc. "Aon") who assists the Compensation Committee with a peer list of companies selected on the basis of being of similar size (in terms of the number of employees), value (in terms of market cap), and operating in a similar environment.
+The list of comparator companies is reviewed and approved by the Compensation Committee and discussed with the Board (the "Peer Group").
 The Peer Group is updated at least every three years.